 Straw poll #93

-Do you support that 11be shall define mechanism(s) for an AP of an AP MLD to advertise complete or partial information of other links?
+802.11be shall define mechanism(s) for an AP of an AP MLD to advertise complete or partial information of other links:

-Partial information to prevent frame bloating
+Partial information to prevent frame bloating.

-For example, frames exchanged during ML setup are expected to carry complete information while Beacon frame is expected to carry partial information
+For example, frames exchanged during ML setup are expected to carry complete information while Beacon frame is expected to carry partial information.

-The exact set of elements/fields that constitute partial information is TBD [#SP93]
+The exact set of elements/fields that constitute partial information is TBD. [#SP93]

 [20/0356r3 (MLO: Discovery and beacon-bloating, Abhishek Patil, Qualcomm), SP#3, Y/N/A: 54/5/25]